SUSTAINABILITY MODELS & PROJECTS

 We embrace and are on a journey of applying the principles of regenerative agriculture.
 Excess carbon in our atmosphere is changing weather and climate patterns.
 Fox Haven is using regenerative practices to sequester carbon while gaining other benefits for soil and crop health.

-- The farm uses rotational grazing of cows to sequester carbon, which is faster than any other agricultural practice.
-In a pasture, the cows spread their manure over the ground becoming a natural source of organic fertilizer, which attracts beneficial fungi and microbes that sequester carbon and diversify all the microscopic organisms living in the soil, which enrich the pasture grasses.
-Sequestered carbon improves the water cycle and more water soaks into the soil, nourishing plants, instead of the water running off fields causing muddy streams and The nutrients absorbed by the plants ultimately contribute to the health of the cows and the quality of milk we drink, which is distributed by Organic Valley.
+- The farm partners with Ron and Adam Holter of Holterholm Dairy Farm who engage in rotational grazing of cows.
+The cows spread their manure over the ground becoming a natural source of organic fertilizer, which attracts beneficial fungi and microbes that sequester carbon and diversify all the microscopic organisms living in the soil.
+This then enriches the pasture grasses.
+Sequestered carbon improves the water cycle and more water soaks into the soil, nourishing plants, instead of the water running off fields causing muddy streams.
+The nutrients absorbed by the plants ultimately contribute to the health of the cows and the quality of the milk we drink, which is distributed by Organic Valley through Holterholm Farm.
 As soil microbe activity increases so does the mineral cycle.
-Water infiltration improves manure management.
-Confined animal feed operations (CAFO) factory farms overwhelm systems, as animal excrement builds up in feedlots; it fouls the air with ammonia, pollutes the soil with excess nutrients and ultimately leaches nitrogen and phosphorus into the groundwater, streams and rivers, resulting in pollution and dead zones in the Chesapeake Bay.
-Confined animals are fed unhealthy diets, become sickly, causing overuse of antibiotics, which result in antibiotic resistant strains of pathogens, that cause the rise in untreatable diseases for humans.
+Water infiltration improves overall manure management.
+This is one of Fox Haven’s ways of participating in watershed protection and building biodiversity on the farm.
+We are opposed to Confined Animal Feed Operations (CAFO) as these factory farms overwhelm systems.
+As animal excrement builds up in feedlots it fouls the air with ammonia, pollutes the soil with excess nutrients, and ultimately leaches nitrogen and phosphorus into the groundwater, streams, and rivers, resulting in pollution and dead zones in the Chesapeake Bay.
+Confined animals are fed unhealthy diets, become sickly, causing overuse of antibiotics, which result in antibiotic-resistant strains of pathogens, that cause the rise in untreatable diseases for humans.

 - We practice crop rotation and cover cropping all year long, never leaving the ground bare, which protects topsoil, rebuilds nutrients, and diversifies microscopic organisms in the soil.

-- Healthy, rich, biologically diverse soil is also amended with compost from the kitchens and Clivus waterless toilets.
+- Healthy, rich, biologically diverse soil is also amended with compost from the farmhouse kitchens.